 - Joint custody usually refers to decision-making as well.
 Parents who have joint custody need to consult and confer with each other regarding any major decisions affecting a child.
 If the parties cannot agree, they may need to consult with relevant professionals like a doctor or teacher to reach a decision.
 Sometimes one parent has final decision-making authority, or sometimes the parties each have a sphere of influence over certain categories of decisions.

 Parenting time or visitation refers to the way parties allocate physical custody.
-The child usually spends most of their time, especially overnights, with the primary residential parent, called custodial parent.
+The child usually spends most of their time, especially overnights, with the primary residential parent, called the custodial parent.
 In some cases, the parties agree to share custody, which means that they have nearly equal parenting time and try to achieve 50/50 custody.
 Parenting time and visitation schedules need to address weekdays, alternating weekends, holidays, and school releases – all of which can be tailored to your family.

 Joint legal custody with some form of liberal parenting time is the most common outcome in amicable cases.
-In cases where custody is more complicated and the parties cannot agree, our attorneys are prepared to advocate for your positions and help you achieve the best result for your children.
+In cases where custody is more complicated and the parties cannot agree, our Nassau County attorneys are prepared to advocate for your positions and help you achieve the best result for your children.

 The best interests of your children